Pac-12 Conference Men's Soccer Freshman of the Year

-The Pac-12 Conference Men's Soccer Freshman of the Year award is an annual award given to the top freshman soccer player in the Pac-12 Conference.
+The Pac-12 Conference Men's Soccer Freshman of the Year award is a currently dormant annual award given to the top freshman soccer player in the Pac-12 Conference.
 The award was first given out in 2000.

+After the conference's 2024 collapse, it suspended men's soccer competition.
+Pac-12 men's soccer will resume in 2026, with legacy full member Oregon State, plus incoming full members Gonzaga and San Diego State, joined by four new affiliates from the Big West Conference.